 Ales Pelletterie was founded in 1993 in Tolentino, Marche by Alessandro, Lanfranco, Edoardo and Sauro, with a vision to produce sublime, high quality, artisanal leather goods.
 They pride themselves on their ability to fuse form with function which has seen handcrafting leather goods for some of the most globally recognised luxury brands for almost the past three decades.
 Today, another critical component of their success is the addition of the master bag technician, Fernando, who takes our designs and translates them into technical specifications and material choices for Sauro and the team to finish into objects of pure beauty.

 ALES was born from the knowledge of Mestieri D'arte by highly skilled maestri artigiani/ master leather artisans: They formed a new reality and much like Crafted Society, decided to challenge convention.
-Style, tradition and technology blend themselves to create high quality products with exquisite functional character.
-Inspired by the global aesthetics of modern and sustainable materials, they transmit deisgn and creative direction into “Life Instruments” and ultimate objects of beauty.
+Style, tradition and technology blend themselves to create high-quality products with exquisite functional character.
+Inspired by the global aesthetics of modern and sustainable materials, they transmit design and creative direction into “Life Instruments” and ultimate objects of beauty.

 The master artisan overseeing all of the in-house artisans is Sauro.
 His sense of fun and humour is infectious and he leads the team through his inspirational addiction towards excellence & craftsmanship.
 There is not one product produced at ALES which doesn't pass by his strict eye for quality and he is not afraid to reject a product if it does not meet his high standards.
 For this he is commonly referred to as The Controller - and we are delighted to have such high standards vetting each and every one of the bags and small leather goods we produce at ALES.